scalyr/scalyr-grafana-datasource-plugin/README.md

 7. **Cross Team Search** - The Team Emails field is used to specify which teams the query should be run against.
 Works the same as [Cross Team Search](https://app.scalyr.com/help/graphs#crossTeam) in the DataSet app.
-More information on teams can be found [here](https://app.scalyr.com/help/teams).
+See the [Teams documentation](https://app.scalyr.com/help/teams) for more on teams.
 Note that the owner of the Log Read API key used to setup the DataSet Datasource must be a member of all teams being queried.

      ![CrossTeamQuery](https://raw.githubusercontent.com/scalyr/scalyr-grafana-datasource-plugin/master/src/img/CrossTeamQuery.png)